-Just as smoking “regular” (whole plant) cannabis has side effects, resin also comes with a few as well.
-The most common side effects of resin include dry mouth (cottonmouth), increased heart rate, anxiety or panic attacks, and impairment of short term memory.
-These can all be mitigated with proper and responsible usage, but it’s important to be prepared and know of all the possible interactions it may cause.
+Just as smoking “regular” (whole plant) cannabis has side effects, resin also comes with a few.
+The most common adverse effects include dry mouth (cottonmouth), increased heart rate, anxiety or panic attacks, and short-term memory impairment.
+These can all be mitigated with proper and responsible usage.
+However, it’s important to be prepared and know of all the possible interactions they may cause.

-Because cannabis resin is an extremely concentrated form of cannabis, it contains a lot of THC, which is the psychoactive constituent of cannabis.
-For those that may be sensitive to THC, you should definitely check the contents of the resin you will use, to make sure it is an appropriate and suitable amount for your body and sensitivity.
-A little goes a long way in the case of cannabis resin, so you should be careful that you are not over-consuming.
+As cannabis resin is an extremely concentrated form of cannabis, it contains a lot of THC, the intoxicating constituent of cannabis.
+For those sensitive to THC, you should check the resin’s contents to ensure an appropriate and suitable amount for your body and sensitivity.
+A little goes a long way in the case of cannabis resin, so do your best to avoid overconsumption.

-Also, as THC has the potential to induce panic attacks, those who suffer from anxiety or are prone to panic should be especially cautious due to the potentially strong nature of the product.
-It is recommended that you just test a small amount to see how you react, before consuming a full portion of cannabis resin.
+Please remember that THC has the potential to induce panic attacks.
+Therefore, those who suffer from anxiety or are prone to panic should be especially cautious due to the potentially strong nature of the product.
+It is recommended that you test a small amount to see how you react before consuming a full portion of cannabis resin.

 Final Thoughts on Cannabis Resin

-Acting as the immune system and a way of ensuring the survival and health of the cannabis plant, cannabis resin is truly an amazing substance — and a great way to get the full use out of your bud.
-It contains a lot of beneficial properties such as flavonoids, terpenes, and of course, THC.
+Acting as an immune system and ensuring the survival and health of the cannabis plant, cannabis resin is truly an amazing substance.
+It is also a great way to get the full use out of your bud.
+It contains a lot of beneficial compounds such as flavonoids, terpenes, and of course, THC.

-Resembling small pieces of gold, resin is truly the hidden treasure within the cannabis plant; it provides you with a flighty and euphoric high that may help you to relax, de-stress, and even combat physical muscle aches and pains.
+Resembling small pieces of gold, resin is truly the hidden treasure within the cannabis plant.
+It provides you with a flighty and euphoric high that may help you relax, de-stress, and even combat physical muscle aches and pains.

-There are many different ways you can use cannabis resin, all with varying ways of extraction.
-From the solvent-extracted to the ones extracted with the extreme pressure of a hydraulic press, each cannabis resin is unique and offers a different set of benefits.
-Either way, we definitely recommend giving them a try and seeing which one works best for you!
+There are many different ways you can use cannabis resin, all with varying methods of extraction.
+From the solvent-extracted to products extracted with the extreme pressure of a hydraulic press, each cannabis resin is unique and offers a different set of benefits.